spine-tools/SpineOpt.jl/README.md

 A package to run an energy system integration model called SpineOpt.

+### :loudspeaker:UPDATE: Community :rocket:

+To connect with other users, to identify problems and exchange experiences, we will organize monthly early-user meetings for Spine Toolbox and SpineOpt.
+The meetings will be held every last Wednesday of the month at 10am CEST [:calendar: ics zip](https://github.com/Spine-project/SpineOpt.jl/files/9044916/Spine.Toolbox.and.SpineOpt.Exchange.QA.Help.zip) and can be joined [here](https://teams.microsoft.com/l/meetup-join/19%3ameeting_YjlhOWNmZjYtMDUxMC00MWViLTllMGUtNGI0NWY5NzY2YTU4%40thread.v2/0?context=%7b%22Tid%22%3a%22d7ab8571-7881-415a-b0c2-b5a933c86ee8%22%2c%22Oid%22%3a%227ff67982-a736-42fa-ade6-994bb97d94a8%22%7d).

 ### Compatibility

 This package requires [Julia](https://julialang.org/) 1.2 or later.